Mangaluru violence: Police release video of anti-CAA protesters

 Addressing reporters in the Congress office, Rao said, "The protesters had no choice but to cover their faces as police lobbed tear gases."

-Two persons were killed in a police firing in Mangaluru last Thursday as the protest against the CAA had turned violent, following which the city was brought under curfew and mobile internet service was suspended.
+Two persons were killed in a police firing in Mangaluru last Thursday as they protest against the CAA had turned violent, following which the city was brought under curfew and mobile internet service was suspended.

 Bengaluru splits over CAA as Thousands join 'Peace rally' of Muslim outfits